-Working with a number of colleagues and the National Library of Scotland, I’m developing a major cross-disciplinary project on the small-circulation Scottish periodicals that significantly shaped the cultural politics of devolution.
-The multiple strands of this project include an edited anthology, a research network and an impact and digitisation project.
+Working with a range of scholars in Scottish literature, history, politics and publishing, and in partnership with the National Library of Scotland, I’m developing various projects on the small-circulation Scottish periodicals that shaped the cultural politics of Scottish devolution.
+These include an edited anthology, a research network (with accompanying book of essays and interviews), and a planned digitisation project.
 For the latest, see @ScotMagsNet.

 The Literary Politics of Scottish Devolution: Voice, Class, Nation

-This book is a cultural history and political critique of Scottish devolution (forthcoming in 2019; Edinburgh University Press).
+This research monograph is a cultural history and political critique of Scottish devolution (forthcoming in 2019; Edinburgh University Press).
 Considering a range of archival materials and critical theories, it explores how questions of ‘voice’, language and identity featured in debates leading to the new Scottish Parliament in 1999.

 Tracing both the ‘dream’ of cultural empowerment and the ‘grind’ of electoral strategy, it reconstructs the influence of magazines such as Scottish International, Radical Scotland, Cencrastus and Edinburgh Review, and sets the fiction of William McIlvanney, James Kelman, Irvine Welsh, A.L.
 Kennedy and James Robertson within a radically altered picture of devolved Scotland.

-My current monograph project is on James Kelman, with a focus on the lyric and ‘actional’ dimension of language in his fiction.
+My current monograph project draws together some earlier essays and ideas on James Kelman, with a focus on lyric action and subjectivity.